Hex-Interactive/Hexwork/src/network/README.md

 # Network
 Implements custom replication of instances from the server to a single client.
 Network needs to be initialized on the server and connected on the client for it to function.
 When required on the server, Network has a different interface then on the client and vice versa.

 Network takes advantage of the fact that server created instances parented to a given player's PlayerGui only replicate to that specific player.
 Using this "hack" with Roblox instance replication, decent custom replication behavior can be simulated.
-Ideally, new API would remove the need for this module.
+Ideally, new API would remove the need for this package.

-## Refactor Notice
+## ⚠️ Refactor Notice

-This module is in need of refactoring and updates.
-At the moment, it is not recommended for new work.
+This package is in need of refactoring and updates.
+At the moment, it is not recommended for new work, and is not available via Wally.

-## Example

-TODO

 # Documentation